gitlabhq/omnibus-gitlab/doc/package-information/README.md

 The omnibus-gitlab package is bundled with all dependencies which GitLab requires in order to function correctly.

+## Licenses

+Starting from version 8.11, the omnibus-gitlab package contains license information of all software that is bundled within the package.

+After installing the package, licenses for each individual bundled library can be be found in `/opt/gitlab/LICENSES` directory.

+There is also one `LICENSE` file which contains all licenses compiled together.
+This compiled license can be found in `/opt/gitlab/LICENSE` file.

 ## Defaults

 The omnibus-gitlab package requires various configuration to get the